 The Annual Meeting and Exposition of the National Council of Teachers of Mathematics always includes several presentations and workshops on incorporating mathematics history into elementary and secondary school classrooms.

-Week of July 18, 2016: History and Pedagogy of Mathematics Satellite Conference of ICME, Montpellier, France
+July 18-22, 2016: History and Pedagogy of Mathematics Satellite Conference of ICME, Montpellier, France

-The International Study Group for History and Pedagogy of Mathematics quadrennial Satellite Conference (HPM 2016) of the International Conference on Mathematical Education (ICME-13) will most likely be held the week of July 18, 2014, at the Institut de Recherche sur l'Enseignement des Mathematiques (IREM), Universite Montpellier 2, France.
-Watch for exact dates and details of HPM 2016 in the HPM Newsletter, also available at the WordPress website.
+The International Study Group for History and Pedagogy of Mathematics quadrennial Satellite Conference (HPM 2016) of the International Conference on Mathematical Education (ICME-13) will be held Mon.-Fri., July 18-22, 2014, at the Institut de Recherche sur l'Enseignement des Mathematiques (IREM), Universite Montpellier 2, France.
+Watch for details of HPM 2016 in the HPM Newsletter, also available at the WordPress website.

 July 24-31, 2016: International Congress on Mathematical Education, Hamburg, Germany

-The 13th quadrennial International Congress on Mathematics Education (ICME-13) will be held July 24-31 at the University of Hamburg, Germany.
-This conference always includes sessions on using the history of mathematics in teaching mathematics.
+The 13th quadrennial International Congress on Mathematics Education (ICME-13) will be held at the University of Hamburg, Germany.
+Proposals for papers must be submitted via the ICME-13 website between Sep.
+1 and Oct.
+1, 2015.

 August 3-6, 2016: MAA MathFest, Columbus, Ohio